RIPE-NCC/internet-dataset-descriptions/ris-mrt-files.md

 #### Ongoing issues:

-  * There is a configuration error with some peers, where multiple peers are configured with the same IP but a different AS number.
-In some situations one of the sessions is stable.
-We will adjust these on a case-by-case basis.
+  * There is a configuration error with some sessions, where multiple sessions are configured with the same IP but a different AS number.
+These may be stable or unstable sessions.
+We will adjust these on a case-by-case basis and adjust this documentation.

 #### 2025-04-15: